 Distance education may fit some course content and teaching styles more smoothly than others.
 Distance education may be more challenging for highly interactive, hands-on teaching and learning, such as in science labs in contrast to traditional lectures.
 However, distance education has been applied in creative ways to conduct, for example, online testing and group discussions.
-We encourage you to find out how others within your discipline and across the university are applying distance learning in their teaching.
-You may also want to discuss your pedagogy and practice with the Instructional Strategies Consultant at UCET (email firstname.lastname@example.org).
+We encourage you to find out how others (by contacting one of the peer mentors) within your discipline or across the university are applying distance learning in their teaching.
+You may also want to discuss your pedagogy and practice with the CDE staff.

 One of President McRobbie's educational priorities is to increase distance education programs throughout Indiana University.
 At IU South Bend, our goal is to make education as accessible as possible.
 Distance education courses make it possible for rural residents to complete some of their course work from home without a long drive to campus.
 It also makes education much more available to students with disabilities, working students, and students with family obligations.
 In addition, students who are taking face-to-face classes often take some courses online that they can complete from home or from residence halls.
 Students can reduce commuting time while completing their degrees efficiently.
 The development of more distance learning courses will assist the university in meeting its retention and graduation goals by making classes flexible and more widely available.
 Today's students are requesting for online courses, and we want to offer them several opportunities to realize their academic pursuits.